 - Staff behaviour/code of conduct

 - Physical intervention and the use of reasonable force

 - Behaviour

 - Personal and intimate care

+- Complaints procedure

 - Tackling bullying

 - Physical contact

 - Safe working practice

 - Whistleblowing

 - SEND

 - Missing children

 - Recruitment and selection (this document will reference your single central record which is statutory)

+- Managing allegations

 - Staff discipline, grievance and disciplinary

 - Staff/pupil online communication

 - Hand held devices

 - Confidentiality and information sharing

 - Children Missing Education

-- Relationships & Sex Education
+- Relationships & Sex education

 - Complaints procedure

-- Statement of procedures for dealing with allegations against staff

-- Children with health needs who cannot attend school

-- School Exclusions

 Ofsted inspectors will consider how well leaders and managers have created a culture of vigilance where children's and learners' welfare are promoted and where timely and appropriate safeguarding action is taken for children or learners who need extra help or who may be suffering or likely to suffer harm.
 Inspectors will evaluate how well statutory and other responsibilities are met and how well staff exercise their professional judgement in keeping children and learners safe.
 This policy contributes to the setting's commitment to all local and national requirements.
-For the lifetime of this policy (1 year) the school and all staff will be mindful of all additional regulations and guidance relating to the global pandemic, including those from the DfE, DoH and the Health and Safety and also local guidance from the LA and Public Health team.
-This includes all staff being extra vigilant to ensure the needs of all children are met.

-This policy is available on the school website and is included in the staff handbook, volunteers' handbook and made available to all visitors.
+This policy is available on the school website and is included in the staff handbook/electronically, volunteers' handbook and made available to all visitors All relevant polices, e.g. e-safety have been updated to reflect the increased use of remote learning and all necessary risk assessments have been completed and make reference to safeguarding procedures